Dev-Paia/Paia-coding-journey/README.md

 A raw, unfiltered log of my journey becoming a developer — balancing code, college, and discipline.
 This space tracks my progress, mistakes, and growth as I build my skills, one commit at a time.

+**Note:** Although I created this GitHub journey log in May 2025, I'm currently in my second semester (started in February 2025).
+This log begins from the point I decided to start documenting publicly, not from when I first started coding.

 ## May 2025 – Week 1 ##